Pediatric and Congenital Hand Surgery

-When your patients suffer a traumatic hand or wrist injury, chances are that they are being treated by the Congenital and Pediatric Hand Surgery Service in the Department of Plastic Surgery at Children’s Health℠.
+When your patients suffer a traumatic hand or wrist injury, chances are that they are being treated by the Pediatric and Congenital Hand Surgery Service in the Department of Plastic Surgery at Children’s Health℠.

-Our Congenital and Pediatric Hand Surgery Service accepts referrals for traumatic hand injuries evaluated at outside clinics and hospital emergency departments.
+Our Pediatric and Congenital Hand Surgery Service accepts referrals for traumatic hand injuries evaluated at outside clinics and hospital emergency departments.

 Our philosophy is to treat every hand condition, whether traumatic or congenital, as an extension of the patient as a whole.
 Our aim is to provide comprehensive restoration of form and function while accounting for the patient's daily activities and overall well-being.